cyplo/talks/crypto_basics/notes.md

 * mobile phone network
 * internet

-# motivation for the talk
+# [examples] motivation for the talk
 * so ubiqutous yet misundesrtood
 * no master, but can provide points to start learning

 # history and motivation
 * Ceasar's cipher

 # quiz: any problems with this ?
 * problems with substitution ciphers - guesses?
 * problem1: prone to statistical analysis
 * problem2: no message integrity heck
 * problem3: no sender verification

+# polyalphabetic ciphers
-* polyalphabetic ciphers: a try to disguise the letter frequency
+* a try to disguise the letter frequency
-* other substution ciphers - e.g. enigma
+* enigma

+# one time pads:
-* one time pads: XOR plain letter with key letter
+* XOR plain letter with key letter
 * one time pads: proved unreakable by Shannon, if the key is secret and random and as long as plaintext

 # quiz: problems with all the stuff so far ?